meyheel/test-git/README.md

 /* @meyheel
 .gitignore @meyheel

-"# Lines starting with '#' are comments."
+ Lines starting with '' are comments.
-"# Each line is a file pattern followed by one or more owners."
+ Each line is a file pattern followed by one or more owners.

-"# More details are here: https://help.github.com/articles/about-codeowners/
+ More details are here: https://help.github.com/articles/about-codeowners/

-"# The '*' pattern is global owners.
+ The '*' pattern is global owners.

-"# Order is important.
+ Order is important.
 The last matching pattern has the most precedence.
-"# The folders are ordered as follows:
+ The folders are ordered as follows:

-"# In each subsection folders are ordered first by depth, then alphabetically.
+ In each subsection folders are ordered first by depth, then alphabetically.
-"# This should make it easy to add new rules without breaking existing ones.
+ This should make it easy to add new rules without breaking existing ones.

-"# Global rule:
+ Global rule:
 *           @dotnet/docs

-"# C# samples:
+ C samples:
 /csharp/**  @BillWagner

-"# ML.NET samples:
+ ML.NET samples:
 /machine-learning/**  @luisquintanilla

-"# WPF folders:
+ WPF folders:
 /wpf/**   @adegeo

-"# Windows forms areas:
+ Windows forms areas:
 /windowsforms/** @adegeo @dotnet/dotnet-winforms

 # test-sparse-checkout in windows